UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168986645-1161b7a8-ef9b-49ac-a376-ca63b7c57314.mov

-Transcript: "prob wold be thorgh them but influlers which no to ne is has es recised the pontes perity from they would misdobe hards re to a misular standing".
+Transcript: "would be ther them the influles which the e to me is has exerecised he bon bessparity from they would isdobed hard le to a missilir standir".

 Origin audio + Universal perturbaion (L, random-chunk, distortion-S: -44.97dB, distortion-R: -22.9dB):